py2ai/py2ai.github.io/_posts/2026-04-20-Fireworks-Tech-Graph-Production-Ready-SVG-Diagrams-From-Natural-Language.md

 author: "PyShine"
 ---

+# Fireworks Tech Graph: Production-Ready SVG Diagrams From Plain English

 Stop drawing diagrams by hand.
-Describe your system in English or Chinese and get publication-ready SVG + PNG technical diagrams in seconds.
+Describe your system in English or Chinese and get publication-ready **SVG + PNG technical diagrams in seconds**.
 That is the promise of **Fireworks Tech Graph**, an open-source skill from [yizhiyanhua-ai/fireworks-tech-graph](https://github.com/yizhiyanhua-ai/fireworks-tech-graph) that has garnered over 3,700 stars on GitHub.
 It is a comprehensive diagram generation system designed for AI coding agents, providing structured workflows, semantic shape vocabularies, and seven distinct visual styles.

 ## What Is Fireworks Tech Graph?